MediaArea/MediaConch/DesignNarrative.md

 As preservation workflows have incorporated digital technology, significant amounts of careful research have gone into the selection of file format recommendations, lists of codec specifications, and development of best practices; however, despite the existence of such recommendations, there remains a lack of assessment tools to verify and validate the implementation of such recommendations.
 A few validation tools (such as mkvalidator) are produced alongside the development of their associated standards; however, most file format specifications are not officially tied to any validation tool and are documented through human-readable narrative without equivalent computer-actionable code.
 Where a metadata standard may be described in both a data dictionary and a computer-usable XML Schema, file formats standards often lack a computer-usable verification method.
 The PreForma project recognizes this discrepancy and the resulting long-term impacts on archival communities and seeks to fill in the gaps necessary to provide memory institutions with levels of control to verify, validate, assess and repair digital collections.

 MediaArea's approach to this challenge centers on Free Software, modular design, and interoperability and will rely strongly on MediaInfo (an open source MediaArea product) to meet this challenge.
 MediaInfo is often advised as the first tool to use when a media file is not playable, allowing the user to identify characteristics that would help find an appropriate playback or transcoding tools.
-MediaInfo’s open licensing and agility in technical metadata reporting have encouraged its integration into several archival repository systems and OAIS workflows to assist archival with technical control of collections.
+MediaInfo’s open licensing and agility in technical metadata reporting have encouraged its integration into several archival repository systems and OAIS-complaint workflows to assist archival with technical control of collections.

 MediaArea sees community involvement as a key factor of evaluating the success of the project.
 To encourage this, during the prototype phase MediaArea will perform the development work for command line utilities, graphical user interfaces, and documentation in publicly accessible repositories at github.com.
 We will set up an online set of project resources such as public access to a corpus of test media, an IRC channel, and a responsive public issue tracker.